cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ## Cemu

 The first step is to ensure the game you are wanting to play has been deemed playable, as many games are either: not yet supported, are only known to boot but simply crash, or they have regressions in compatibility due to Cemu updates or issues with new GPU Drivers.
-You can check the [Game Compatibility List](http://compat.cemu.info/) and subsequent Wiki entries, just be aware of outdated testing results.
+Before asking for any help, please check the [Game Compatibility List](http://compat.cemu.info/) and subsequent Wiki entries, just be aware of outdated testing results.

 We encourage our users to submit their testing results and to otherwise keep the wiki up-to-date so that everyone's questions may be answered.